elipapa/markdown-cv/index.md

 ## Currently

-Standing on the shoulders of giants
+Standing on the shoulders of giants and looking down your feet

 ### Specialized in